 ACCEPT |

 Reason: EDEM2 belongs to GH47 family with conserved active site residues.
 The IBA annotation is phylogenetically sound across EDEM family members.
-Recent literature supports that EDEMs can have mannosidase activity (PMID:25716426).
+Drosophila catalytic-mutant evidence (E144Q increases NHK; wild-type reduces NHK) supports that mannosidase catalytic activity contributes to glycoprotein ERAD substrate clearance (PMID:28633019), and mammalian EDEM1/EDEM2 show bona fide folding-state-dependent mannosidase activity.
 This is a core molecular function annotation.

 Supporting Evidence: